 EGPAF strives to ensure that HIV-positive clients have access to both medical and psychological services, helping local facilities and organizations integrate psychosocial support interventions, such as support groups, within clinical and community-based programs.
 EGPAF promotes the development of support groups for families—as well as for specialized groups for adults, HIV-positive pregnant women, children, and adolescents.
 We have developed play centers and child development facilities to provide psychosocial support for HIV-positive children, HIV-exposed children, and orphaned and vulnerable children.

-In addition to supporting community-based interventions, EGPAF assesses program and intervention effectiveness through operations research and impact evaluations, so that successful models can be replicated to assist in HIV prevention and treatment efforts worldwide.
-For example, under Project ACCLAIM in Uganda, Zimbabwe, and Swaziland, EGPAF is currently assessing the behavioral and operational outcomes of three community-based interventions—engagement of community leaders, community health days, and community peer groups—to determine their effectiveness in increasing community demand for, uptake of, and retention in MNCH and PMTCT services.
+EGPAF assesses community-based program and intervention effectiveness through operations research and impact evaluations so that successful models can be scaled up and replicated.
+For example, under Project ACCLAIM in Uganda, Zimbabwe, and Swaziland, EGPAF is assessing outcomes of three community-based interventions—engagement of community leaders, implementation of community health days, and creation of community peer groups—to determine their effectiveness in increasing community demand for, uptake of, and retention in maternal, newborn, and child health (MNCH) and prevention of mother-to-child transmission of HIV (PMTCT) services.